Did you know?

 Hydrocarbon gas liquids are from natural gas and crude oil

-HGL are found in raw natural gas and crude oil, and they are extracted when natural gas is processed at natural gas processing plants and when crude oil is refined into petroleum products.
+HGL are found in raw natural gas and crude oil.
+HGL are extracted from natural gas at natural gas processing plants and when crude oil is refined into petroleum products.
 Natural gas plant liquids (NGPL), which account for most of HGL production in the United States, fall solely into the alkanes category.
 Refinery production accounts for the remainder of U.S. alkanes production, and it accounts for all of the olefins production data that are published by the U.S. Energy Information Administration (EIA).
 Greater volumes of olefins are produced at petrochemical plants from HGL and heavier feedstock.
 EIA does not collect or report petrochemical production data.

 Hydrocarbon gas liquids have many uses